 Construction work is among the most dangerous occupations in the country, accounting for thousands of fatalities and disabling injuries every year.
 Much of construction work is performed outdoors in all kinds of weather with some job sites having hundreds of workers from all types of professions working side by side.
-Construction worker risk injury daily from the following circumstances.
+Construction workers risk injury daily from the following circumstances:

 - Electrocution or severe burns from exposed electrical wires